-Finding the right job can be complicated, but we’re here to help!
-Understanding how important a good first impression is can make all the difference.
+A great first impression can make all the difference!
 Keep reading for the best tips to help you find the right fit:

-Check your resume for errors: make sure your contact information is up-to-date, your resume has been completely filled-out and has been spell-checked, reviewed for errors, and maintains a professional tone of voice.
+Check your resume/cover letter for errors- Make sure your contact information is up-to-date, your resume is completed, has been proofread, and looks professional.
 Remember to upload a picture of your RV!

 Be realistic about your skills and what jobs you can do.
 For instance, if you want a housekeeping job but cannot physically kneel, it might be difficult for you to complete the tasks.
 Know your limits and do not oversell yourself!

 Recognize why you’re applying.
 If the only reason is because it is in a geographic region that interests you but you’re not interested in the job itself, it won’t be a good fit.
 Read up on job description